harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

 Only His true name

-will remain.
+will remain:

-Him:  who is both invisible, and yet visible;
+He:  who is both invisible, and yet visible;

-Him: who is is both the beheld, and the beholder.
+He: who is is both the beheld, and the beholder.

 "I am Truth..
 I am Truth": this thundering chant will roar

 that  is me, and  it's you for sure.

 And,  the pure hearted people will rule: